ramiv212/resizablediv/readme.txt

 PretendOS is good because it can have the dual meaning of this pretending to be a framework and me pretending to be a developer.

 NOTE: In my list of programming languages to learn, Markdown is pretty low in priority.
 Is it even type-safe?

+NOTE: This framework is meant to be pretty opinionated... like my wife.
+Badum-tsss. (pls don't show her this)(love you bby <3).

+NOTE: I'm a Primagen simp.
+Notice me senpai.

+Right now a window is customzed by passing down variables.
+Eventually I will make it an object, because it will be too many variables.